-If your uterus ruptures, an emergency C-section is needed to prevent life-threatening complications, including heavy bleeding and infection for the mother and brain damage for the baby.
-In some cases, the uterus might need to be removed (hysterectomy) to stop the bleeding.
+While VBAC is associated with fewer complications than an elective repeat C-section, a failed trial of labor after a C-section is associated with more complications, including, rarely, a uterine rupture.
+During a uterine rupture, the uterus tears open.
+An emergency C-section is needed to prevent complications, such as heavy bleeding for the mother and life-threatening injury to the baby.
+Sometimes, the uterus might need to be removed (hysterectomy) to stop the bleeding.
 If your uterus is removed, you won't be able to get pregnant again.

 VBAC eligibility depends on many factors.
 For example: